hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         random_state=random_state,
     )

-Using :class:`OffPolicyLearning`, we can also convert the deterministic base policies to stochastic (evaluation) policies as follows.
+Using :class:`TrainCandidatePolicies`, we can also convert the deterministic base policies to stochastic (evaluation) policies as follows.

 .. code-block:: python